Presentation

 A FESTIVAL FOCUSED ON MAJOR SOCIAL ISSUES

-Two themes are addressed each year, one focused on contemporary creation specific to one country or continent (for example, America Latina in 2020, Eastern Europe in 2019, Africa in 2017, or Japan in 2016) and one that explores a social and environmental issue (such as Question Time for Earth in 2018, People/Animals in 2017, The Oceans in 2016, etc.).
+Two themes are addressed each year, one focused on contemporary creation specific to one country or continent (for example, Australia in 2024, America Latina in 2020, Eastern Europe in 2019, Africa in 2017, or Japan in 2016) and one that explores a social and environmental issue (such as Other Regards in 2024, Question Time for Earth in 2018, People/Animals in 2017, The Oceans in 2016, etc.).

 By tackling these topics from an artistic and aesthetic angle, the festival mirrors all of our concerns.